Media and Journalism Research Center: Projects

 The CMDS' research projects focused on identifying trends and challenges in the use of information technologies and advancing policy discussions about the regulation of data and media.
-Projects of CMDS included Creative Approaches to Living Cultural Archives, Ranking Digital Rights, Strengthening Journalism in Europe, Research on Violent Online Political Extremism.
+Projects that CMDS has contributed to have included Creative Approaches to Living Cultural Archives, Ranking Digital Rights, Strengthening Journalism in Europe, Research on Violent Online Political Extremism.
 Its projects have been funded by the Open Society Foundations, National Endowment for Democracy, European Union, Media Development Investment Fund, Internews Network, Thomson Foundation, Thomson Reuters Foundation, and the Prague Civil Society Center.

 The center has also been known for its monitoring work on media policy.
 Since its launch in 2017, the Media Influence Matrix project has expanded to over 50 countries.
 The center is also known for its research on media capture, co-funded by the European Commission.
 Dragomir has published studies that attempted to define and analyze the media capture phenomenon occurring in both public and private media outlets.
 In 2018, CMDS joined the Journalism Trust Initiative.
 The MJRC's research on public service media and state media was cited in articles published by the European Journal of Communication and The Political Quarterly in 2024.
 Dragomir has co-authored academic journal articles about public service media and online disinformation, as well as a report for UNESCO in 2020 on editorial independence and state-captured private media.
 That report was used to prepare a broader report released in 2022 on global trends on freedom of expression and media development.

 State Media Monitor

-The State Media Monitor explores the nuances of different types of public and state media, including serving as a database that analyzes many outlets around the world based on factors like editorial independence, funding, and ownership/governance.
+The State Media Monitor serves as a database that analyzes outlets around the world based on factors like editorial independence, funding, and ownership/governance.
 The 2024 State Media Monitor list, including the evaluation of new sources, was released in September.
+The 2025 State Media Monitor list, including the updated profiles and a global comparative overview, was released in September.